ha-wk/MasterGo/README.md

 Topics Covered

-Goroutines & Channels (Buffered/Unbuffered)
+-Goroutines & Channels (Buffered/Unbuffered)

-Select Statement & Multiplexing Channels
+-Select Statement & Multiplexing Channels

-Sync Mechanisms: Mutex, RWMutex, WaitGroups
+-Sync Mechanisms: Mutex, RWMutex, WaitGroups

-Context Package for Goroutine Management
+-Context Package for Goroutine Management

-Worker Pools & Fan-out/Fan-in Patterns
+-Worker Pools & Fan-out/Fan-in Patterns

-Performance Optimization with Parallelism
+-Performance Optimization with Parallelism

 Hands-on Tasks

-Compute squares of numbers using multiple goroutines.
+>>Compute squares of numbers using multiple goroutines.

-Implement a worker pool with Goroutines and Channels.
+>>Implement a worker pool with Goroutines and Channels.

-Use context.WithTimeout() in an HTTP server.
+>>Use context.WithTimeout() in an HTTP server.

-Demonstrate a deadlock and fix it.
+>>Demonstrate a deadlock and fix it.

 Week 3: Web Development & APIs